In this guide, I want to show you 18 easy ways to smash your English speaking!

-Speaking English is the hardest thing for students to do.
+Speaking English can be the hardest thing for students to do.

-Do you want to make big leaps in your English speaking progress?
+Do you want to make great leaps in your English speaking progress?

 Of course, you do.